Aishwarya-Girish/Dorrity-Lab-EMBL-Internship/README.md

 This repository contains the analysis notebook, results, and presentation slides from a study on the cellular mechanisms underlying reproductive fate decisions in the freshwater planarian *Phagocata morgani*.

+The project documentation can be viewed at [🔗 https://aishwarya-girish.github.io/Dorrity-Lab-EMBL/](https://aishwarya-girish.github.io/Dorrity-Lab-EMBL/).

 ## 🪱 Overview

 Developmental bifurcations represent critical transitions where organisms diverge into distinct phenotypic fates.
 In *P. morgani*, individuals develop into either a **sexual** or **asexual** reproductive phenotype—each associated with a distinct growth trajectory.
 The specific cellular populations that guide this bifurcation remain poorly characterized.